shaisachs/origin-of-sadness/invention-of-sadness.md

 Henry winced, but Sophie hadn't seen it; her eyes were already closed.
 "Why not ...
 Sophie?"

 "Well, I'm not really your puppet, am I?"
-She had turned over, facing the lamp on her bedside table.
+She had turned over, facing the lamp on her bedside table, and pulled the chain to turn it off.
 "I'm just your Sophie, you see."

 Henry stood up, paced back and forth between the door for a moment.
-Finally he sighed, and turned off the lamp.
+Finally he sighed, opened the door, and stepped out.

 "Very well, Sophie.
 Sweet dreams."